Open Bible Data Home About News OET Key

 (Some words not found in UHB: what? beautiful feet,your in/on/at/with,sandals daughter_of prince's curves thighs,your like jewels work hands master )

-The man is speaking of the woman’s navel as if it were a rounded bowl used for serving wine.
-The point of this comparison is that the woman’s navel is nicely rounded like a rounded wine bowl.
-The phrase that never lacks spiced wine describes what is inside the bowl and probably means that in a similar way to how spiced wine excites the man and gives him joy so her navel excites him and gives him joy.
-If it would be helpful in your language, you could state the meaning plainly or use a simile to express the meaning.
-Alternate translation: “Your navel is beautifully rounded and causes me to feel excited” or “Your navel is beautifully rounded like a round wine bowl and it causes me to feel excited like drinking spiced wine” or “Your navel is beautifully rounded like a bowl and gives me joy and excitement like when I drink spiced wine”
+The man is speaking of the woman’s shapely navel as if it were a rounded bowl used for serving wine.
+The phrase that never lacks spiced wine describes what is inside the rounded bowl.
+It probably means that, as spiced wine excites the man and gives him joy, so her navel excites him and gives him joy.
+If it would be helpful to your readers, you could explain the comparison.
+Alternate translation: “Your navel is beautifully rounded and causes me to feel excited” or “Your navel is beautifully rounded like a wine bowl, and it causes me to feel excited like drinking spiced wine” or “Your navel is beautifully rounded like a bowl and gives me joy and excitement like when I drink spiced wine”

 אַל־יֶחְסַ֖ר הַמָּ֑זֶג